 The UK has now moved into the delay stage of dealing with Covid-19.
 People are very concerned, growing numbers of businesses are being affected and with yesterday’s announcement of schools closing from Friday, that impact is going to be felt all the more.
-We’ve put together our answers for the ten questions that we are most frequently being asked by our clients.
+We’ve put together our own Covid-19 return to work questionnaire with answers for the ten questions that we are most frequently being asked by our clients.

 1. When do my staff need to self isolate?